Sara Hauber

 0 Comments

-• Ask everyone you know if they have taken a good yoga class that is suitable for beginners.
+• Ask everyone you know if they have taken a good yoga class that is suitable for beginners--not too fast, not too strenuous.

 • Find your local studio (the closer to your house or work the better--it eliminates "time" from your list of excuses!) and ask to speak to the owner or manager.
 Once you get through to her or him, ask what teacher or class he or she would recommend for a beginner.
 It's the owner or manager's job to know each teacher's style and strengths.
 Some teachers and classes just aren't right for beginners.